 You'd use the following

 WITH RESULT SETS clause to specify the data types of the return values:

 - Select the R Tools > Data > Publish With Options... menu command.

-In the dialog that appears, change Publish to: to Database, specify the target, select Publish, and RTVS will build and publish the stored procedure:
+In the dialog that appears, change Publish to: to Database, specify the target, select Publish, and RTVS builds and publishes the stored procedure:

-If you have the SQL Server Object Explorer open in Visual Studio, you'll also see your published stored procedure in the Programmability > Stored Procedures folder of your database.
-You can also execute it from the Object Explorer by right-clicking and selecting Execute Procedure, or by calling it interactively from a
+If you have the SQL Server Object Explorer open in Visual Studio, your published stored procedure appears in the Programmability > Stored Procedures folder of your database.
+You can also run it from the Object Explorer by right-clicking and selecting Execute Procedure, or by calling it interactively from a

 .sql query window.